-Sometimes, the person you once loved can feel like a stranger or even an enemy.
+Relationships can be a joy and a painful struggle, Sometimes, the person you once loved can feel like a stranger or even an enemy.
 Fortunately, couples counseling can foster concrete change and bring relief to old dynamics.
 If you are struggling with your partner and wish to feel like a team again, I believe I can help.

 We all know how messy relationships can be behind closed doors.
 Bringing a therapist into your relationship for help and showing them the messiness can be intimidating.
 My passion and expertise is in fully exploring those difficulties with you and your partner, and helping you both find your way out.

 As such, I believe in consultation that marries a deep exploration of what is happening with the client, with what is happening within us.
-Rather than an inquiry into what more could be said or done, I am interested in how our internal landscapes prevent us from easily joining our clients.
+Rather than an inquiry into what more could be said or done, I am interested in how our internal landscapes prevent us from easily joining our clients in their struggle.
 In my experience, consultation in this form is far more personally evocative and rewarding.
 By knowing something new in ourselves we are able to know something new in our clients, and that changes everything.